1917 French Army mutinies: Mutinies

-The Nivelle Offensive failed to achieve its strategic objectives and by 25 April, most of the fighting had ended.
-On 3 May, the French 2nd Division refused to follow orders to attack and the mutiny soon spread throughout the army.
-For most of the time events were independent and were focused on specific demands, more liberty, more time with families and better conditions in cantonments.
-From 16 to 17 May, there were disturbances in a Chasseur battalion of the 127th Division and a regiment of the 18th Division.
-Two days later, a battalion of the 166th Division staged a demonstration and on 20 May, the 128th Regiment of the 3rd Division and the 66th Regiment of the 18th Division refused orders.
+The Nivelle Offensive failed to achieve its strategic objectives, and by 25 April, most of the fighting had ended.
+On 3 May, the French 2nd Division refused to follow orders to attack, and the mutiny soon spread throughout the army.
+For most of the time, events were independent from one another and focused on specific demands: more liberty, more time with families and better conditions in the cantonments.

+From 16 to 17 May, there were disturbances in a chasseur battalion of the 127th Division and a regiment of the 18th Division.
+Two days later, a battalion of the 166th Division staged a demonstration, and on 20 May, the 128th Regiment of the 3rd Division and the 66th Regiment of the 18th Division refused orders.
 Individual incidents of insubordination occurred in the 17th Division.

 Over the next two days, spokesmen were elected in two regiments of the 69th Division to petition for an end to the offensive.
 By 28 May, mutinies broke out in the 9th Division, 158th Division, 5th Division and the 1st Cavalry Division.
-By the end of May more units of the 5th, 6th, 13th, 35th, 43rd, 62nd, 77th and 170th Divisions mutinied and revolts occurred in 21 divisions in May.
+By the end of May, more units of the 5th, 6th, 13th, 35th, 43rd, 62nd, 77th and 170th Divisions had mutinied, and revolts occurred in 21 divisions in May.
 A record 27,000 French soldiers deserted in 1917; the offensive was suspended on 9 May.